eclipse-theia/theia-website/src/docs/user_ai.md

 This section provides an overview of the currently available agents in the Theia IDE.
 Agents marked as “Chat Agents” are available in the global chat, while others are directly integrated into UI elements, such as code completion.
 You can configure and deactivate agents in the AI Configuration view.

+### Theia Coder (Chat Agent)
+An AI assistant is designed to assist software developers.
+This agent can access the users workspace, it can get a list of all available files and folders and retrieve their content.
+Futhermore, it can suggest modifications of files to the user.
+It can therefore assist the user with coding tasks or other tasks involving file changes.
+See the dedicated [Theia Coder Documentation](/docs/theia_coder) for more details.

 ### Universal (Chat Agent)

 This agent helps developers by providing concise and accurate answers to general programming and software development questions.
 It also serves as a fallback for generic user questions.
 By default, this agent does not have access to the current user context or workspace.
 However, you can add variables, such as `#selectedText`, to your requests to provide additional context.